koryos77/holbertonschool-shell/basics/README.md

-"" wrapping pwd and the command substitution $() capture the output assign with the echo statement
+_"" wrapping pwd and the command substitution $() capture the output assign with the echo statement _same but with ls to list
+_cd to change directory